Video Content Delivery System: How CDNs Power Secure Live Video Streaming

 Reduced Bandwidth Costs

-By distributing content from edge servers closer to viewers, CDNs reduce the overall distance data needs to travel.
-This translates to lower bandwidth costs for you compared to relying solely on your original server.
+By serving content from edge servers closer to viewers, CDNs reduce the overall distance data travels, translating to lower bandwidth costs compared to origin-only delivery.

 Enhanced Security